-- 100 per cent compensation for death of livestock, fowl or specialty animals due to predation.
+- Up to 100 per cent compensation for injury or death to eligible livestock, fowl or specialty animals by predators.

-- In the event livestock are injured, producers can receive up to 80 per cent of the animal’s value to cover veterinary costs, if the animal is injured.
+- Up to 80 per cent of the animal’s value to cover veterinary costs, if the animal is injured.

 - If there is no evidence to prove a predator attack, no payment is issued.

 - For beef calves, pricing will be determined using market sales data the week before, the week of, and the week after the loss.
 The producer will be compensated for the highest of these three values.
 If the market price is lower than the set minimum, the producer will receive the minimum amount.